takigama/ga4php/trunk/doco/readme.txt

 like, BUT MAKE SURE ITS SECURE (i.e. never save them on the FS, and send them all over ssl).

+If your running on linux, most distro's have a program called qrencode that you can use.

 How?
 ====